ben-ng/conflux/README.md

 c.perform(String methodName, Array args, [Number timeout], [Function callback])
 ```

 You never dispatch Actions directly in Conflux.
-Actions must be dispatched from the body of a Method.
-You declare Methods when constructing a Conflux instance, and call them with `perform()`.
+Actions must be dispatched from the body of a Method. **Methods must be synchronous.** You declare Methods when constructing a Conflux instance, and call them with `perform()`.
 These Methods return the Action to be dispatched, `null` if nothing should be done, and an Error if the Action is invalid for the provisional state.

 ```js
 var opts = {